1995parham-learning/go101/README.md

 ## Introduction

-Golang is an awesome language, but it filters our country.
-It is similar to C programming.
+Golang is an awesome language, but it has sanctioned our country.
+It is similar to C programming language.
 We can use it for writing code as terminal applications or servers.

 ## Go Modules